 Now part of the Quad, from 2003 to 2017 this south-west courtyard space housed the Library's Experimedia event venue and multimedia games space.

 Monday to Thursday 10am–9pm

 Friday to Sunday 10am–6pm

-Please see the Visit Pauline Gandel Children's Quarter for more information about features, programs and guidelines of this space.
+Please see our comprehensive Visit Pauline Gandel Children's Quarter page for information about the wonderful features, programs and events in this space.